 Although individuals can certainly break into the property market with less, this balance will afford the luxury of a property with a high rental yield and strong capital growth.

 Naturally, any smart investor will consider all of the available investment options before delving into the world of property.
 For example, a lump sum of £50,000 could be placed into good stocks or cryptocurrency.
 However, there are many reasons why we believe property reigns supreme over these alternatives.

 Firstly, the purchase of a property can be leveraged using a mortgage.
-Meaning, to purchase a £100,000 investment property, an individual may only actually need a £25,000 cash deposit.
+Meaning, that to purchase a £100,000 investment property, an individual may only actually need a £25,000 cash deposit.
 The remaining balance can come from a mortgage loan.
 Whilst mortgages undoubtedly attract their own distinct risks, they allow for much more substantial investments, which would not be possible in other sectors.

 Secondly, property is reliable.
 Like any asset, there are fluctuations when the data is considered on a granular scale, but historically the property market has shown a gradual, consistent upward trend.
 One reason for this is that land is finite, so as space becomes more limited, the price progressively increases.

-Additionally, there is comprehensive, robust data and analytics surrounding property.
+Additionally, there is comprehensive, robust data and analytics surrounding the property.
 The information is transparent and accessible, meaning every investor can make accurate and well-researched predictions about their investment potential.